 Students who park on campus in Columbia, MO are required to have a parking permit.
 Parking is free and the permit must be displayed in the vehicle.
 Parking permits can be ordered online at CCIS.edu/ParkingPermits.
-Log in to your CougarTrack account to complete the form with the vehicle registration information including vehicle, make, model, year, color and license plate number.
+Log in to myPortal account to complete the form with the vehicle registration information including vehicle, make, model, year, color and license plate number.
 All parking permits will be mailed.
-Contact the Enrollment Service Center at (573) 875-7252 for more information.
+Contact the Center for Student Success at (573) 875-7252 for more information.